hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 > Recommended to keep IP Access List management in a separate Terraform project, to avoid orphaned resources.
 (Similar error below)

 <img src="../charts/orphaned_resources.png" width="800">

+## Terraform States Files stored in remote S3
+> We recommend using remote storage, like S3, for state storage, instead of using default local backend.